Sheffield Blitz

 The Sheffield Blitz is the name given to the worst nights of German Luftwaffe bombing in Sheffield, England, during the Second World War.
-It took place over the nights of 12 December and 15 December 1940.
+It took place during nighttime on 12 and 15 December 1940.

-In 1940, Sheffield was a city of about 560,000 people and contained many heavy industries, primarily centred on steel and armaments.
+In 1940, Sheffield was a city of about 560,000 people and contained industries primarily centred on steel and armaments.
 Hadfields steelworks was also the only place in the UK at that time where 18-inch armour-piercing shells were made.
-Most of the factories were located in the East End of the city beside the River Don.
-Documents captured at the end of the war showed that the targets for the raids included the Atlas Steelworks, Brown Bayley Steelworks, Meadowhall Iron Works, River Don Works, Darnall Wagon Works, Tinsley Park Collieries, East Hecla Works and Orgreave Coke Ovens.
+Most factories were located in the East End of the city beside the River Don.
+Documents captured at the end of the war showed the targets for the raids included the Atlas Steelworks, Brown Bayley Steelworks, Meadowhall Iron Works, River Don Works, Darnall Wagon Works, Tinsley Park Collieries, East Hecla Works and Orgreave Coke Ovens.

-The full moon was on 14 December 1940 and both blitz nights were cold and clear.
+The full moon was on 14 December 1940, and both blitz nights were cold and clear.

 The German code name for the operation was Schmelztiegel ("Crucible").

 12 December raid

-On the afternoon of Thursday 12 December, British monitoring stations detected X Verfahren (sometimes called X-Gerät) radio beams being laid across northern England and calculated that the likely target of the coming raid would be Sheffield.
+On the afternoon of Thursday, 12 December, British monitoring stations detected X Verfahren (sometimes called X-Gerät) radio beams being laid across northern England and calculated that the likely target of the coming raid would be Sheffield.